May 23, 2023

 ExACT Immunotherapy for Night Allergies

-ExACT Immunotherapy may be an effective treatment option for allergic rhinitis, which can cause nighttime allergies.
+ExACT Immunoplasty may be an effective treatment option for allergic rhinitis, which can cause nighttime allergies.
 ExACT involves injecting allergens directly into the lymph nodes to help the body build up immunity to those allergens.
 This treatment is designed to target the root cause of allergies by training the immune system to better tolerate allergens.
-Unlike traditional allergy treatments that merely mask symptoms, ExACT Immunotherapy offers a long-term solution that can provide lasting relief for those suffering from allergies.
-This method has been shown to enhance the efficacy and safety of immunotherapy while reducing the treatment time from 3 years to 8 weeks.
+Unlike traditional allergy treatments that merely mask symptoms, ExACT Immunoplasty offers a long-term solution that can provide lasting relief for those suffering from allergies.
+This method has been shown to enhance the efficacy and reducing the treatment time from 3 years to 8 weeks.